Wildlife of the Maldives: Cnidarians

 The islands of the Maldives themselves have been built by the massive growth of coral, a colony of living polyps beings.
-There are also many kinds of anemones and jellyfish in Maldivian waters.
+There are also many kinds of sea anemones and jellyfish in Maldivian waters.

 Arthropods

 There are four species of lobsters and many species of crabs in the Maldives.
 Some crabs live in the water, but many, like the ghost crab, live on the beach burrowing holes in the sand by the waterline.
 Fiddler crabs are common on muddy reef shelves.

 Land crabs, like the hermit crab, live under the leaves of shore bushes.
 Some are domestic pests, living in holes in houses.

 Some prawns and shrimp live near the islands but are not fished commercially.

 There is a kind of centipede, as well as millipedes, and a small scorpion.

 Several species of spiders are found in the Maldives.
 Spiders exhibit remarkable affinity with those found in the southwestern coast of Indian mainland and Sri Lanka.
 A pioneering work on spiders of the Maldives was conducted by Reginald Innes Pocock in 1904 in the work Fauna and Geography of Maldives.
 A few common spiders include the brown huntsman spider (Heteropoda venatoria), Plexippus paykulli, Argiope anasuja, and lynx spiders, and black widows are very occasionally seen on Hulhumalé island and Malé International Airport.